hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/241__Bhaskar_YR.md

 On Mon, Mar 21, 2016 at 9:51 AM, Bhaskar YR <bhaskar.yr at in.abb.com<mailto:bhaskar.yr at in.abb.com>> wrote:
 Mrud-ghata, rajju-sarpa both examples have been given to prove brahma niravayavatva and jagat svarUpa.

-​First of all, mRdghaTa is not for adhyAsa, it is for kArya-kAraNAbheda.
+First of all, mRdghaTa is not for adhyAsa, it is for kArya-kAraNAbheda.
 See the prakaraNa of chhAndogya. rajju-sarpa is not for niravayavatva.
 It's for saying that every thing apart from brahman is superimposed.
 See brahmsUtrAdyAdhikaraNam.
-​

 श्रीमल्ललितालालितः